amelia2802/100-days-of-code/log.md

 - Write a Java program to traverse a binary tree using
      - Inorder Traversal
      - Postorder Traversal
-- Write a python programme to encrypt message in Ceaser Cipher method.
+- Write a python program to encrypt messages in the Ceaser Cipher method.

 **Link to work:** [Tree traversal](https://github.com/amelia2802/Coding-Practice/blob/master/Trees/treeTraversal.java)

-### Day 4: July 19, 2023
+### Day 4: July 21, 2023

 **Today's Progress**:
-- Write a Java program to traverse a binary tree using
+- Write a Java program to build a tree using level order
-     - Inorder Traversal
-     - Postorder Traversal
+- Write a Java program to count the leaf nodes.
-- Write a python programme to encrypt message in Ceaser Cipher method.
+- Write a Java program to calculate the height of the tree.

-**Link to work:** [Tree traversal](https://github.com/amelia2802/Coding-Practice/blob/master/Trees/treeTraversal.
+**Link to work:** [Tree operations](https://github.com/amelia2802/Coding-Practice/blob/master/Trees/Readme.md.